ilionx/Test-Case-Association-Manager/README.md

 * **Association overview**: outputs an overview of the association process at the end.

 # 2. Setup
-The extension has been written in **.NET Core.** and therefore can be run locally through the command line.
+The extension has been written in **.NET 6** and therefore can be run locally through the command line.
 The setup is very straightforward, just clone the repository, and then open the solution file (**.sln**).

 # 3. Build & Publish Extension
 1. Install the [tfx-cli] if you haven't yet.
 2. Copy the **Marketplace Extension** folder to any directory outside of the repository.
 (Desktop will do).
 3. Next, create the **tool** folder inside the **associatetooltask** folder.
 This specific folder can be found inside the **Marketplace Extension** folder.
-4. Now build .NET Core project in **Release Mode**.
+4. Now build .NET 6 project in **Release Mode**.
 5. Copy **everything** from within directory **/bin/Release/netcoreappX.Y/** to the **tool** folder.
 6. Change the **icon, overview.md, vss-extension.json, and task.json** files to your liking.
 These files can be found inside the **Marketplace Extension** folder.
 7. Now open **CMD** and navigate to the root of the **Marketplace Extension** folder.